jeffreysorgen/golf-club-sensors/README.md

 ## Flow:
 Uses BLE:
-- Start by connecting the MCU to the smartphone (_how is this done?_)
+- Start by connecting the MCU to the smartphone
 - Begin IMU void loop

 Uses IMU: